Pouja/configuring-esm/docs/blog.md

 Or you can use [labels](https://esbuild.github.io/api/#drop-labels) to achieve similar behavior.

 > NOTE: There might be bundlers out there that can do better in certain scenarios.
 That is why measuring is key!

+## Conclusion
+I have listed some things to look out for.
+This list might not be exhaustive, but the most important thing is: analyse!
+Make sure that bundler you use has a way to convey which files and which npm packages were included.
+This blog post should give you enough information to understand then why some files/code/packages were included.
+From there you can start eliminating and changing the structure of your code.

+Happy hunting and happy coding!
+Thank you for reading.